Session Boundaries#

 # construct, solve, and post-process `model`

-Refer to Env class documentation
+Refer to Env class documentation for more information.

 A typical use pattern is also shown in the example